hmikkos/ICM-mechanical-arm/README.md

-Project to controle a mechanical arm with an EEG device
+Project to control a mechanical arm with an EEG device

 The code was used with a device from the brand ENOBIO and retrieves data through the stream created by NIC, the software given with EEG.
 This was made thanks to pylsl